JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/3-Operators.md

 ### What are operators?

-In this tutorial, your going to learn about arithmetic operators in javascript Arithmetic operators let us modify the value of variables or numbers
+In this tutorial, you're going to learn about arithmetic operators in javascript Arithmetic operators let us modify the value of variables or numbers

 There are eight types of arithmetic operators in JS